Telepathy-Lab/Telepathy.jl/README.md

-# Brainhack-EEG
+# Telepathy
+Read minds with EEG!

-Working directory for the Warsaw BrainHack 2022 project on developing EEG analysis package in Julia.
+Work in progress: software for EEG analysis in Julia.

+Package started as one of the projects developed during Warsaw BrainHack 2022.
+Currently going through the initial phase of development, so please consider it experimental with no guarantee of proper functioning.